MolSSI-Education/ab-initio-md/_episodes/07-Initial-conditions.md

 ---
-title: "Choosing intial bond-length and velocity"
+title: "Optional Lesson on Choosing intial bond-length and velocity"
-teaching: 0
+teaching: 45
-exercises: 0
+exercises: 15
 questions:
 - "How do we initialize the position and velocity of the atoms for our molecular dynamics simulation?"
 objectives: